Last update: 7 June, 2027.

 1999

-McCowan, Brenda; Hanser, Sean F; Doyle, Laurance R
+McCowan, Brenda; Hanser, Sean F.; Doyle, Laurance R.

 Quantitative tools for comparing animal communication systems: information theory applied to bottlenose dolphin whistle repertoires Journal Article